-Jury finds alleged serial killer Ryan Sharpe guilty of first-degree murder
+Jury convicts accused serial killer Ryan Sharpe of first-degree murder

 Latest Weather Blog

-Jury finds alleged serial killer Ryan Sharpe guilty of first-degree murder
+Jury convicts accused serial killer Ryan Sharpe of first-degree murder

-CLINTON - After deliberating less than one hour, a 12-person jury unanimously found Ryan Sharpe guilty of the first-degree murder of Brad DeFranceschi following a week-long trial.
+CLINTON - An East Feliciana jury has convicted accused serial killer Ryan Sharpe in the death of a longtime Scouts leader in a retrial made necessary after the U.S. Supreme Court ruled that non-unanimous verdicts in criminal cases were unconstitutional.

-Sharpe was charged with killing DeFranceschi and two others during the summer and fall of 2017 and was previously convicted of killing DeFranceschi in 2019.
-Sharpe also was charged with shooting one other person, who survived.
+Brad DeFranceschi and two others were killed in 2017.
+Over the course of the investigation, Sharpe said the government had issued him hunting "tags" that he needed to account for by killing people.
+His retrial was delayed while his lawyer questioned Sharpe's mental competency.

-However, the U.S. Supreme Court ruling overturned that conviction due to a state law change requiring unanimous verdicts in criminal convictions and Sharpe was convicted 11-1 during that trial.
+Sharpe is also accused of killing Thomas Bass in East Baton Rouge Parish and Carroll Breeden in East Baton Rouge Parish.
+A fourth victim, Buck Hornsby, survived a shooting in East Feliciana Parish.

-Sharpe still has three trials remaining for the second-degree murder of Thomas Bass in East Feliciana Parish, the first-degree murder of Carroll Breeden in East Baton Rouge Parish, and the attempted murder of Buck Hornsby in East Feliciana Parish.
+At his initial trial, prosecutors said Sharpe told investigators that the killings were part of a federal operation.
+After mental examinations, Sharpe was found competent to go to court and aid in his own defense.
+Prosecutors say the hunting tag story was a ruse to build an insanity defense.

 Trending News